biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/ethereum.md

 # Ethereum Transaction

-Every transaction on Biyaliquid follows the same flow.
+Every transaction on Biyachain follows the same flow.
 The flow consists of three steps: preparing, signing and broadcasting the transaction.
 Let's dive into each step separately and explain the process in-depth (including examples) so we can understand the whole transaction flow.

 ## Preparing a transaction